 A Western insertion north of the demilitarized zone would be regarded warily in Beijing which could move its own forces in to contain the disorder, stem a probable refugee tide and preempt a South Korean takeover of Pyongyang which China regards as a buffer against American encroachment on the peninsula.

-The likelihood of confrontations, accidental or otherwise, between US and Chinese forces is high, with significant potential for escalation.
+The likelihood of confrontations, accidental or otherwise, between American and Chinese forces is high, with significant potential for escalation.
 Beyond the pressures to intervene and deal with the immediate consequences of a failed Democratic People’s Republic of Korea, the United States will be forced to confront the thorny issue of the desired end state: unification (the preferred outcome of our ally, the Republic of Korea) or the continued division of Korea (China’s strong preference).

 A second hotspot is Taiwan.
 Although relations between Taiwan and the mainland have improved in recent years, RAND points out that no meaningful progress has been made on the key issue separating the two states, “which is if, when and how the island’s ultimate status — as an independent polity or as part of a “reunified” China — will be determined.”